vocdoni/docs/docs/architecture/components/entity.md

 A pointer to the metadata of a specific entity.
 It can have several purposes.

 - **Boot Entities**: An entry point for the user to subscribe to new entities.
-- **Fallback Entities Boot Nodes**: If the can't reach the boot nodes, the Gateway Boot Nodes of external entities will be used
+- **Fallback Boot Node Entities**: If the can't reach the boot nodes, the Gateway Boot Nodes of external entities will be used
 - **Trusted Entities**: Used to allow users to know if already trusted entities trust a new one or not
-- **Census Service Source Entities**: Tells the entity's census service which resolver+entities to get the settings from.
+- **Census Service managed entities**: Tells the entity's census service which resolver+entities to get the settings from.
 Useful to allow census services to operate for more than one entity.

 ```json
 {